mickaelsilva/chewBBACA_deprecated/README.md

 `--genes` path to folder with target genes

-`--genes` path to folder with target genomes
+`--genomes` path to folder with target genomes

-`--cpu` Number of cpus to use
+`--cpu` Number of cpus to use (dont use all your cpu if using a laptop)

 `-o` folder name with the analysis files